zakarynichols/create-go-app/README.md

 # Create Go App

+If running with files next to main.go with package name main you need to run `go run *.go`

 Create a simple, minimal, and unopinionated go cli, web server, or module with a single command.

 To create an application called 'my-app', use `go run` to compile and execute the program.